What is dangerous driving, and how does it impact your car insurance rate?

 Depending on the individual case, the court can decide on a combination of punishments for the offence.
 The duration of the jail term also varies according to the circumstances of the case.

-To illustrate the insurance consequences of a dangerous driving conviction, we ran a test quote on the LowestRates.ca auto insurance quoter, which revealed a 327% increase in the lowest rate offered to a 35-year-old male in downtown Toronto driving a 2022 Honda Civic, after a dangerous driving conviction in the last three years.
+To illustrate the insurance consequences of a dangerous driving conviction, we ran a test quote on the LowestRates.ca auto insurance quoter.
+The results revealed a dramatic 156% increase in the lowest rate offered to a 35-year-old male in downtown Toronto driving a 2022 Honda Civic, after a dangerous driving conviction in the last three years.

 The best thing a driver in this situation can do until their rate returns to normal is compare car insurance rates each year to ensure they’re still getting the lowest rate for their circumstances.